Corbett · Central Highlands

 - How hard is Meall na Leitreach?

-- Meall na Leitreach is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 637m of ascent and takes most walkers 4-7 hours.
+- We grade Meall na Leitreach at 2/5, which puts it in moderate territory.
+The usual route is around 14km with 637m of climbing; allow 4-7 hours.
 Terrain: The Loch Garry public path is firm peat as far as the lochside.

-- Where do I park for Meall na Leitreach?
+- Where should I park to climb Meall na Leitreach?

 - Standard parking is at NN646729 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Meall na Leitreach?
+- When should I climb Meall na Leitreach?

 - The standard good-weather months for Meall na Leitreach are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.